johndistasio/signals/README.md

 ![Signaling Service State Diagram](signal-states.png)

+The conditions required to transition between states are expanded upon below.

 * numbered list == all of these things are true
 * bulleted list == at least one of these things are true